fastify/fastify/docs/Reference/Reply.md

 #### TypedArrays
 <a id="send-typedarrays"></a>

-`send` manages TypedArray like like a Buffer, and sets the `'Content-Type'` header to `'application/octet-stream'` if not already set.
+`send` manages TypedArray like a Buffer, and sets the `'Content-Type'` header to `'application/octet-stream'` if not already set.

 As noted above, TypedArray/Buffers are considered to be pre-serialized, so they